Academic futures

 Eligibility

-The Care-Experienced Academic Futures scholarships are available for applicants who have been in care in the UK at some point in their life, and faced barriers to progressing their education.
-Applicants must hold an offer to commence a postgraduate degree, starting in the 2023-24 academic year.
+The Care-Experienced Academic Futures scholarships are open to applications from those who have been in care in the UK at some point in their life, and faced barriers to progressing their education.
+Applicants must hold an offer to commence a postgraduate degree, starting in the 2025-26 academic year. this includes all full-time and part-time DPhil and master's courses.

-These scholarships support students across the University and are open to all subject areas
+These scholarships support students across the University and are open to all subject areas.
+Available awards include the Oxford-Rees Graduate Scholarship, which supports Care-Experienced Social Sciences candidates.

 Applying for the Care-Experienced Academic Futures scheme

-Student Fees and Funding will then invite you to provide some additional information in order to apply for the scholarship.
 Please note, if you do not tick the box on the application form to indicate that you are care-experienced you will not be invited to apply for the scholarship, even if you have mentioned that you are care-experienced elsewhere in your application.
+If you are eligible but did not complete the question on your course application then you can still email us (via [email protected]) by 4th April 2025 to confirm that you wish to apply.

 What happens after you apply?